Music Promoter: Job Description, Duties and Salary Info

 Music Promoter Salary Information

-While the Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to music promoters, it does publish salary information pertinent to both agents and business managers of musicians and other artists, as well as for event planners.
+While the U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information specific to music promoters, it does publish salary information pertinent to both agents and business managers of musicians and other artists, as well as for event planners.
 According to the BLS, the median annual salary earned by agents and business managers of artists, performers, and athletes (which may include music promoters) was $64,490 in May 2013.
 The same source indicated that meeting, convention, and event planners earned a median of $46,260 a year in 2013.

 Related to Music Promoter: Job Description, Duties and Salary Info